Brady-Huang/medium_blog/README.md

-# Medium Blog System
+# Medium Blog

-This project is to create a website that has similar functions and layouts to renowned blogs -- MEDIUM.
+This project is to create a website that has similar functions and layouts to a renowned blog -- MEDIUM.

 ## Running On Local
 ```